 - Ensure comments or complaints about the service can be made easily and that any comments or complaints are addressed.

-You can view the full set of health service principles in section 4 of the Health Complaints Act 2016.
+You can view the full set of health service principles in Part 1, section 4 of the Health Complaints Act 2016.

 Code of Conduct for general health services